Credit card review: The Marriott Bonvoy American Express Card

 Marriott Bonvoy is the world’s largest hotel loyalty programme, covering more than one million rooms across more than 6,000 properties globally in the Marriott hotel group, with more than 30 different hotel brands from basic properties like Aloft and Moxy through to truly aspirational, five-star brands like St Regis and Ritz-Carlton.

 American Express U.K. offers a Marriott cobranded credit card to help you maximise your travel with the new Bonvoy credit card.
 This card replaces The Starwood Preferred Guest Credit Card From American Express U.K., following the merger of the Marriott and Starwood hotel groups and therefore loyalty programmes.

 As Marriott is the world’s largest property group, this can be a great option for someone serious about earning and redeeming globally useful hotel points.
 If you find yourself regularly staying in properties belonging to the Bonvoy programme (such as for business travel), having a cobranded card can be a great way to maximise your travel by topping up your Bonvoy account with the welcome bonus and the ongoing earning rate for purchases you make, both with Marriott and those everyday purchases.

 There is no minimum income requirement to be approved for this card.

-This card has a low annual fee of £75 and a welcome bonus of 20,000 Marriott Bonvoy points after spending £3,000 in the first six months of card membership.
+This card has a low annual fee of £75 and a welcome bonus of 20,000 Marriott Bonvoy points after spending £3,000 in the first three months of card membership.
 While the 20,000 points sound impressive, remember that TPG U.K. considers Bonvoy points to be worth less than, say, Membership Rewards points.
 Based on TPG U.K.’s current valuation of Marriott Bonvoy points, that welcome bonus is worth around £140, which would offset the annual fee in the first year.

 Representative example: This card has an APR of 38.8% (variable) and a purchase rate of 22.2% (variable) with an assumed credit limit of £1,200.